Take in summer weather and appreciate nature with these at-home and neighborhood activities.

 Provide birds with water and food to attract them to your yard.
 Make a bird bath using an old tomato cage.
 Have your kids decorate the terracotta pot bottom however they wish to; find instructions at My Life Abundant.
 Create a bird bath using an old glass lid and chain with Sadie Seasongoods.

 Feed the birds by making DIY bird feeders.
 Using cookie cutters, make cute bird feeders with Mama.Papa.Bubba.
 Old soda bottles and wooden spoons can be reused to make bird feeders with Kelly Leigh Creates.
-And don’t forget the classic of putting peanut butter and birdseed on a pine cone.
+And don’t forget the classic way by putting peanut butter and birdseed on a pine cone.

 Check out our other ideas for bird watching here.